NyanOakS0e/ProductManagement/README.md

 > the project structure consists of two layers which are MVC as a presentation layer, Business Logic layer + Data access Layer(services).

+Instead of using the normal MVC, I used a API to fetch the data from the front end.
+By doing so, the front end can be used different technologies such as blazor ot react.
+Whatever the front end technology is, it can consume the API.

+## Technologies Used

+- ASP.NET Core MVC
+- Dapper
+- MSSQL server
+- Notiflix
+- Bootstrap
+- ASP.NET Core Web API

+-